robinboncoeur/Art/docs/writing/Writing.md

 "No. We don't hire out costumes for parties."

 Another pause.
 Her expression changed by a degree.

-"That would depend on what you mean by presentation."
+"I'm not certain what you mean by presentation."

 Mara looked up.

 So did Mum.

-Celeste listened, one finger resting against the back of a chair.
+Celeste stood silently listening, one finger resting against the back of a chair.
+Finally, she shook her head.

 "We don't do theatre as a sales method," she said.
 "The garments stand on construction, fit, and use.
-If you're asking for spectacle, we're not your people."
+If you're asking for spectacle, we're not who you want to be talking to.
+The staff at the Faire would—"

+She stopped, her lips tight.
 I watched her face.

-The city had called.
-Whoever the city was, they were getting the voice Celeste used when numbers, boundaries, and idiots were all standing too close together.
+Whoever was on the other end, they were dealing with the Celeste that came out when numbers, boundaries, and idiots were all standing too close together.

-Then she went still.
+Then, her head tilted slightly.

 "I see."